 You must attend a required training that will be roughly two hours in length.
 All judges will be paid for training, unless they choose to work as a volunteer.
 Head judges and technology judges will have additional required training.
 Training is available in-person and online.
 In-person classes will be held at East Bethel City Hall during business hours.
 Other locations may be available, as their schedule permits.

-Work days are the primary and general elections.
+Work days for most judges are the primary and general elections.
 A typical schedule on Election Day is from 6:00 AM to around 9:00 PM.
 In some cases, you can ask to work a half-day.

 Who Can Apply?

 You must be eligible to vote in Minnesota and able to read, write and speak English.
 Students 16 and 17 years-old can be election judge trainees.

 Preference is given to candidates who are able to work the entire election day and are willing to work in any precinct.